 Argument on Appeal

 Harvey’s argument on appeal was pretty simple.
 The release he executed in 1999 should only bar claims against the old landlord (Everton) related to lead paint at his old rental house (Catherine St).
-In response, City Homes asserted that the 1999 release effective barred Harvey from ever bringing lead paint claims against anyone relating to any property.
-In effect, City Homes claimed that Harvey could never sue anyone for lead paint injuries ever again.
+In response, City Homes asserted that the 1999 release effectively barred Harvey from ever bringing lead paint claims against anyone relating to any property.
+In effect, City Homes claimed that Harvey could sue no one for lead paint injuries ever again.
 The relevant language of the 1999 release read as follows:

 [Plaintiffs] completely and forever release, acquit and discharge Everton . . . including their agents, servants and/or employees, past or present, principals, heirs, executors, administrators, predecessors, successors, privies, insurers, officers, directors, shareholders, partners, employees, and all other person, firms, partnerships, corporations and associations which are or might be claimed to be liable to them (hereinafter referred to as “the Released Parties”) from any and all claims and demands of whatever nature, actions and causes of action, damages, punitive damages, costs, loss of service, expenses, attorneys’ fees, costs of litigation, humiliation, embarrassment, mental anguish, injury to reputation, money benefits and compensation on account of or in any way growing out of personal injuries and other damages having already resulted or to result at any time in the future, whether or not they are in the contemplation of the parties at the present time and whether or not they arise following the execution of this Release, as the result of and by reason of the allegations contained in the Complaint filed by the Plaintiffs.